 - Externs will be asked to work an average of 10 hours per week.

 - Applications will be accepted and considered on a “rolling basis.”
-The deadline for the Fall externship is September 10, 2019, and the deadline for the Spring externship is January 30, 2020.
+The annual deadline for the Spring externship is January 30th, and the annual deadline for the Fall externship is September 10th.

 - Students wishing to pursue an externship for law school credit should apply early to ensure that registration and other requirements are met.